5 Great Pumpkin Patches Around the Sound

 Maris Farms in Buckley packs in the fun with a ton of activities, including an animal barn, corn maze, hay rides, pedal carts, mine shaft slides, Monster Truck rides, a gigantic inflated pillow for jumping on, human foosball, tug-of-war, ziplines, roller races, and a cow train.
 The farm races ducks and pigs, organizes paintball safari rides, and allows visitors to fish for trout on the property.
 It also has one of the region’s best pumpkin patches, with discount coupons available on the farm’s website.
 If you’re into something a little more spooky, there are also “haunted” nighttime tours through the corn maze.

 Good, old-fashioned fun is the theme at Spooner Farms in Puyallup.
 The farm is a favorite of visitors of all ages, thanks to the array of activities.
 You can hunt for quirky decorative fall produce, as the farm boasts 50 varieties of pumpkins, gourds, and corn.
-Wander the fifth generation farm, which has welcomed visitors every fall for 22 years, and enjoy the corn maze, pumpkin sling shots, pedal karts, pony rides, face painting, farm animals, and duck races.
+Wander the fifth generation farm and enjoy the corn maze, pumpkin sling shots, pedal karts, pony rides, face painting, farm animals, and duck races.
 Another highlight is the roasted corn, served hot with butter on the weekends.